Eric-Keys/Active-Directory-Ticketing-System-Lab/README.md

 ![](./screenshots/19.png)
 - **Screenshot above is working on ticket to fix NTFS file permission misconfiguration so Sally can access folder**
 ![](./screenshots/20.png)
+-- **Screenshot above is working on ticket to fix the printer spooling so users can access printer**
 ![](./screenshots/21.png)
+-- **Screenshot above is
 ![](./screenshots/22.png)
 ![](./screenshots/23.png)
 ![](./screenshots/24.png)